liagason/A-Jekyll-Blog/README.md

 # Blog

-This is where I post my thoughts about #edtech, teaching, programming and teaching programming!
-Read more [here](https://liagason.com).
+This is where I post my thoughts about edtech, teaching, programming and teaching programming!
+Read more [here](https://liagason.github.io).

 ## License

 The content of the following directories is copyrighted by Sotiris Liagas.
-You may not use anything therein without written permission:
+You may not use anything therein without prior written permission:

 ```
 _posts/